On varieties with Ulrich twisted conormal bundles: Notation

 \section{Notation}

-Throughout the paper we work over the field $\C$ of complex numbers.
-A {\it variety} is by definition an integral separated scheme of finite type over $\C$.
+Throughout the paper we work over an algebraically closed field $F$.
+In some cases, when needed, we will specify that ${\rm char}(F)=0$.
+A {\it variety} is by definition an integral separated scheme of finite type over $F$.
 A {\it curve} (respectively a {\it surface}) is a variety of dimension $1$ (resp. $2$).
 Moreover, we henceforth establish the following: